nbailey20/Twilify/README.md

 - [RESOLVED] TMF ignores existing Spotify playlists with same name upon app setup, will create new playlist instead of choosing existing (should be variable option to overwrite)
 - [RESOLVED] Update setup script to invoke Twilio API to update phone number instead of manually copy/pasting with MFA login
 - [RESOLVED] Playlist doesn't have correct number of songs after songbank reset
-- [BACKLOG] Need ability to accidentally delete spotify playlist and resume without having to recreate songbank, migrate keyword
 - [RESOLVED] Need ability to temporarily remove cost-saving mode for faster responses for a user-texted amount of time - VPC-less architecture
-- [BACKLOG] Use S3 bucket keys for KMS encryption to reduce cost
 - [RESOLVED] Need ability to specify that all songs are replaced via Hello text - reset keyword - changed to 'keep' as reset is default starting in v1.1
 - [RESOLVED] Happy/sad keywords to influence playlist tracks
 - [RESOLVED] Tempo keyword to influence playlist tracks